Kingwin97/DWTFreqNet/README.md

 ---

-# 🚀 Inference Guide for DWTFreqNet
+# 🚀 Train and Inference Guide for DWTFreqNet

 This section outlines the steps to run inference using the DWTFreqNet model.